Ramblurr/Quechua/recordings.markdown

 A collection of various stories in Quechua.

 {% story Kundur (The Condor)~kundur~A short tale about a condor and his girl.
-Read by Allain.
+Read by Alain.
 April 18, 2012.%}

 [kundur]: /audio/stories/kundur.mp3
 [kundur_t]: /audio/stories/kundur.html